Garden Guide, How to Grow Lettuce

 When you join the gardening email list, you'll not only get gardening tips sent to your inbox, you'll also get the companion plants list too.

-1. Martha Leighton
+2. Martha Leighton says:

 If you buy organic bananas eat them and then cut up the banana peels and dry them in a dehydrator and then grind them up in a coffee grinder you can take the banana peel powder and mix in with the soil, it works as a fertilizer and keeps away aphids.